ddigiorg/pattern-sequence-predictor/README.md

 A column, commonly refered to as a cortical "minicolumn" in neuroscience, is a group of neurons that share a receptive field, or a specific region, of the input space.
 A single neuron in a column will activate in response to a range of similar receptive field input values.
 Therefore, the more neurons in a column the more spatial sensitivity a column has to observe distinct patterns in an input.

+However, the neocortex does not operate with colors, sounds, or tastes.
+Fundamentally, a pattern in the neocortex is a set of neurons that activate in responce to an input at a certain time.
+For example, let's say you see a blue circle.
+A set of neurons in your neocortex will activate in response to the visual stimulus of seeing the blue circle.
+If the circle were suddenly to become red, another set of neurons would respond.
+A sequence in the neocortex is therefore a sequential progression of neuron activations.
+By converting, or encoding, observed patterns into neuron activations, the neocortex has a unified standard for storing and operating on knowledge.

+![alt tag](https://raw.githubusercontent.com/ddigiorg/neuroowl.github.io/master/images/technology/divination_machine/knowledge_figure_2.png)

+In the above graphic, pink and cyan circles as well as "wait" and "eat!" actions have been encoded into neuron activations.

 Say you are observing a 3x3 grid of monochromatic pixels on a computer screen.
 For reference, a monochromatic color uses a single channel (i.e. red) of the 4 channel color representation (red, green, blue, and alpha).
 Let's define each pixel in computer memory as a floating point value between 0.0f and 1.0f representing color intensity.
 If we define our color sensitivity to be 0.001f there are 1,001 different color values, or intensities, represented in each pixel.
 A 3x3 grid has 9 pixels in total which has 1,001^9, or ~1.01x10^27 unique possible color inputs at a single moment in time.
 This is more than twice the estimated amount of neurons in the human brain (about 100 billion neurons)!
 Of course the brain can not afford that many neurons to represent just a 3x3 pixel space when the human retina has millions of photoreceptors.

-This is !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Therefore, neurons in the cortex activate inputs that are contextually similar.
 For example, say you are looking at a 3x3 area of red pixels, but 1 pixel slightly less red.
 The human brain is unable to distinguish the slightly off-color pixel from the others.
 Now if the off-color pixel were to keep losing intensity, eventually the human brain would be able to see a dark-red pixel standing apart from the other red pixels.
 The human brain therefore has a certain level of pattern recognition sensitivity because it is limited by the number of neurons it has to recognize patterns.

-[GRAPHIC?]

-However, the neocortex does not operate with colors, sounds, or tastes.
-Fundamentally, a pattern in the neocortex is a set of neurons that activate in responce to an input at a certain time, or a spatial input.
-For example, let's say you see a blue circle.
-A set of neurons in your neocortex will activate in response to the visual stimulus of seeing the blue circle.
-If the circle were suddenly to become red, another set of neurons would respond.
-A sequence in the neocortex is therefore a sequential progression of neuron activations.
-By converting, or encoding, observed patterns into neuron activations, the neocortex has a unified standard for storing and operating on knowledge.

-![alt tag](https://raw.githubusercontent.com/ddigiorg/neuroowl.github.io/master/images/technology/divination_machine/knowledge_figure_2.png)

-In the above graphic, pink and cyan circles as well as "wait" and "eat!" actions have been encoded into neuron activations.
+This is the essence of the Spatial Encoding function in DM.

 ## Code Functionality

-DM is coded in C++ using OpenCL parallel processing framework.
+DM is coded in C++ using the OpenCL parallel processing framework.
 Working operating systems include Linux and Windows.
 The only dependancy needed to run DM is an OpenCL installation.

 Divination Machine has 4 core functions:
 - Spatial Encoding